Akshaya-reddy-Annareddy/ATM-Stimulator/README.md

 # ATM-Stimulator
 A program which works as ATM Stimulator.
-It has three options : C
+It has three options:
+Checking bank balance
+Cash with drawal
+Pin update